 About Us

-Snowman started blogging snow, weather, and tourist-based information in 1990 on the old Mammoth BBS system.
-He then moved to the RSN Forums in 1999 and MammothSnowman.com in 2004 with his Video and Photo Blog reports.
+Snowman began blogging about snow, weather, and tourist-related information in 1990 on the old Mammoth BBS system.
+He then moved to the RSN Forums in 1999 and MammothSnowman.com in 2004, where he posted his Video and Photo Blog reports.
+Read his full bio here.

 Ted Schlaepfer – Meteorologist CCM – The WeatherGuy